Paralegal Jobs in Wisconsin

 Important skills for a Paralegal include excellent research and writing skills, strong attention to detail, proficiency in legal terminology, thorough understanding of legal procedures, and the ability to multi-task and meet deadlines.
 They should also be proficient in using legal research software and other related technologies.
 Certifications like Certified Paralegal (CP), Certified Legal Assistant (CLA), or Advanced Paralegal Certification (APC) are highly beneficial and often preferred by employers.
 Prior to becoming a paralegal, a person may have roles such as a Legal Secretary, Legal Assistant, or Law Clerk to gain relevant experience and skills in the legal field.

-What this role needs: Bachelor's degree and at least 3 years of paralegal experience....
+What this role needs: Candidates ideally should have a Bachelor's degree and at least three years of variable product and/or mutual fund paralegal experience....

 Demographic Data for Wisconsin